 When it comes to home heating systems, there are two primary options to choose from: furnaces and boilers.
 Both of these options have a number of upsides, but some disadvantages as well.

 Are you thinking about installing a new heating system in your Chicago home?
 Need help choosing between a furnace and a boiler?
-Keep reading.
-This article has you covered for the pros and cons between boilers vs furnaces!

 In terms of energy efficiency, boilers outpace furnaces.
 While both furnaces and boilers are inherently energy efficient, furnaces tend to waste a lot of air during the blowing process.
 This is to say, as hot air travels through furnace ducts, much of it escapes before reaching exit vents.
+The heat produced by boilers does not leak out as it travels to radiator panels.

 Because boilers don’t require the use of air ducts, very little heat is lost during the actual heating process.
 In fact, essentially all of it is used for heating.

+By contrast, furnaces are often quite drafty.
 Because furnaces make use of air vents, they tend to produce hotter temperatures in spots where vents are located.
 Boilers, because they make use of water pipes without any ends, produce evenly distributed heat all throughout the home in which they’re installed.

 When it comes to noise, boilers, once again, reign supreme.
 Overall, boilers make essentially no noise whatsoever.
 Though furnaces are not known to be particularly loud, they still tend to make audible and constant background noise.
+It could be argued that, in this department, boiler systems are slightly superior to furnace systems.

 While both furnaces and boilers themselves are fairly unsightly, they can typically be hidden away in laundry rooms, basements, and other scarcely-visited rooms.
 In other words, the heating entities themselves don’t make much of an aesthetic impact at all.